-It sounds simple, but in reality it’s much more complex.
+It sounds simple, but in reality, it’s much more complex.
 A team of merchants has to work with designers and vendors to create styles that work together.
 Buy plans have to factor in markups, margins, trends, and more.
 Hundreds of moving parts have to work together to accomplish a common goal.

 For fashion retailers, the company’s success depends on the strength of the assortment.
-Yet many are content to stay with the status quo, when it comes to the way they plan and buy.
+Yet many are content to stay with the status quo when it comes to the way they plan and buy.

 The status quo sees assortment planning as a single step in the merchandising process in which a buy plan is constructed, but it’s actually much more than that.
 Decisions need to be made at every step along the way, from the initial concept through to in-store.
 Each decision needs to marry creativity and insight with careful thought informed by data.
-It’s because of this that daVinci’s definition of assortment planning is much broader than what you might have in your mind.
+It’s because of this that daVinci Retail’s definition of assortment planning is much broader than what you might have in your mind.

 The assortment planning process begins with a concept.
 Even as ideas are being formed and fashion trends emerge, merchants need to begin by understanding customers and measuring demand.
 They combine pure creativity and careful analysis to create concepts and styles that satisfy customer demand, financial goals, and dozens of other requirements.
 It’s a balancing act that few in the field have mastered.

 Traditionally merchants are responsible for the product mix and allocation worries about individual locations.
-But it’s at this point in the buying cycle, before buys are committed, that customer demand has to be assessed and matched.
+But it’s at this point in the buying cycle before buys are committed, that customer demand has to be assessed and matched.
 This creates a partnership between the merchants and allocation.
-Not only does this method help control inventory spending, it has a cascading effect that reduces the need for permanent markdowns and improves customer satisfaction.
+Not only does this method help control inventory spending, but it also has a cascading effect that reduces the need for permanent markdowns and improves customer satisfaction.

 By calculating customer demand at this point in the process and using it to inform buy quantities, merchants also improve their ability to meet their receipt goals.